rashmi-r-02/ecommerce-sales-analysis/README.md

 # E-Commerce Sales Analysis (SQL)

+This project demonstrates how SQL can be used to analyze transactional data and generate actionable business insights.

 This project analyzes e-commerce sales data using SQL to extract meaningful business insights and support data-driven decision making.

 ## 🎯 Objective